-A minor in Communication is available to students of other majors at UOIT.
+A minor in Communication is available to all students at UOIT where possible within their existing major.
+Students must confirm their eligibility for this minor with their home faculty, and must be aware of all necessary course prerequisites.
 This concentration can be combined with other disciplines to prepare a student for a career that involves public relations or strategic management in a specialized field or industry.
 The Communication minor consists of seven courses (21 credit hours), four of which are compulsory core courses.
 A cumulative GPA of at least 2.0 in the minor courses is required to successfully complete the Communication minor.